 - 1 teaspoon vanilla extract

 - powdered sugar

 - candies or numbered candles to show the numbers of the new year (optional)

-- Beat the egg whites with a hand mixer until they form a meringue (the egg whites should be airy and hold their shape).
+- Beat the egg whites with a hand mixer until they form stiff peaks (the egg whites should be airy and hold their shape).

 - Slowly add the egg whites and dry ingredients to the wet ingredients a little bit at a time, alternating between the two.

 - Transfer to the cake pan.
 Spread the cake batter evenly (it will be quite thick, similar to a pound cake).
 Bake for 40-50 minutes or until it turns a nice golden brown and a toothpick inserted in the center comes out clean.